-The indigo colored blueberries have reached a superstar status regarding its unique health benefits.
-May to August being the peak harvest season of blueberries, let’s discuss what these tiny berries have to offer us nutritionally.
+The indigo-colored blueberries have reached superstar status regarding their unique health benefits.
+May to August is the peak harvest season of blueberries; let’s discuss what these tiny berries offer us nutritionally.

 The health benefits of blueberries

-abound and if you look at the scientific literature.
+abound if you look at the scientific literature.
 You’ll be amazed.